GridOPTICS/GOSS/README.md

 ```

 **Note:** The GOSS-Repository must be cloned as a sibling directory (`../GOSS-Repository`).
 This is the local repository used for BND workspace resolution, not a remote Maven repository.

+### API Compatibility Guidelines

+When making changes to GOSS, follow these guidelines:

+**MAJOR version bump required:**
+- Adding or removing methods from an **interface** (breaks implementors)
+- Removing public methods from a class
+- Changing method signatures (parameters, return types)
+- Changing class hierarchy (superclass, implemented interfaces)

+**MINOR version bump required:**
+- Adding new public methods to a **class** (not interface)
+- Adding new classes
+- Adding new packages

+**PATCH version bump required:**
+- Bug fixes with no API changes
+- Performance improvements
+- Internal refactoring
+- Documentation updates

 ## Documentation